mithro/pmod-hdmi/README.md

-# pmod-hdmi-tx
+# pmod-hdmi-XX

-HDMI transmitter based around a PTN3363.
+See the [TX branch](https://github.com/mithro/pmod-hdmi/tree/tx) for a HDMI transmitter based around a PTN3363.
+See the [RX branch](https://github.com/mithro/pmod-hdmi/tree/rx) for a HDMI receiver based around a AD8195.

 ## License